-- Prepare and bake cake according to package directions, using a greased 13-in. x 9-in. baking pan.
-Cool on a wire rack for 1 hour.
+- Prepare and bake cake mix according to package directions, using a 13x9-in. pan.
+Cool in pan on a wire rack 1 hour.

-- With a meat fork or wooden skewer, carefully poke holes in cake about 2 in. apart.
-Slowly pour creamer over cake; refrigerate for 1 hour.
+- With a meat fork or wooden skewer, poke holes in cake about 2 in. apart.
+Slowly pour creamer over cake; refrigerate, covered, 1 hour.

-- In a large bowl, whisk the milk and pudding mixes for 2 minutes.
-Let stand for 2 minutes or until soft-set.
+- In a large bowl, whisk milk and pudding mixes 2 minutes; let stand until soft-set, about 2 minutes.

-- Cut cake into 1-1/2-in. cubes; place a third of the cubes in a 3-qt. glass bowl.
-Top with a third of the pudding, whipped topping and candies; repeat layers twice.
-Store in the refrigerator.
+- Cut cake into 1-1/2-in. cubes.
+In a 3-qt. trifle or glass bowl, layer a third of each of the following: cake cubes, pudding, whipped topping and candies.
+Repeat layers twice.
+Refrigerate until serving.
 Yield: 16 servings.